 Describe how the SPAR models can be used to identify risk significant SSCs.

-Describe how the SRA assists the in sample selection.
+Describe how the SRA assists the Comprehensive Engineering Team and Program Inspections in sample selection.

-Explain what is meant by the term “risk significant and low margin” when selecting components Inspection.
-Describe what component ould be “risk-significant and low margin.”
+Explain what is meant by the terms “risk significant” and “low margin” when selecting components for a Comprehensive Engineering Team Inspection.
+Describe what component could be “risk-significant and low margin.”

 TASKS:

-Assist a qualified SRA assigned to .
+Assist a qualified SRA assigned to a Comprehensive Team or Program inspection.

 Meet with a qualified SRA to discuss any questions that you have as a result of this activity and demonstrate that you can meet the evaluation criteria listed above.